kisspread/notes/docs/UI/CommonUI/05ActionBar Support 'Hold'.md

+---
-Title: CommonActionWidget ActionBar Support 'Hold' Comments:true
+title: CommonActionWidget ActionBar Support 'Hold'
+comments:  true
+---

 Basically, the Enhanced Input by default doesn't support triggering BoundButton in the ActionBar using Hold through Enhanced Trigger.